 To save your place, type SAVE at the prompt (>), and then press RETURN (or ENTER).
-Then follow the instructions for saving and restoring on your Reference Card.
+Then follow the instructions for saving and restoring in the relevant section.
 Some computers require a blank SAVE disk, initialized and formatted.
 Using a disk with data on it (other than Planetfall saves) may result in the loss of that data, depending on your computer.
 You can save your position as often as you like by using additional blank disks.

 Any time you want to return to a saved position, just type RESTORE at the prompt (>), and hit RETURN (or ENTER).
-Then follow the instructions on your Reference Card.
-You can then continue the story from your save.
+Then follow the instructions in the relevant section, You can then continue the story from your save.
 You can type LOOK for a description of where you are.